logsquaredn/geocloud/README.md

 terraform -chdir=infrastructure/ apply
 ```

-> _Note: The_ `hashicorp/terraform` _image can be used in place of installing terraform on your machine to create infrastructure_
+> _the_ `hashicorp/terraform` _image can be used in place of installing terraform on your machine to create infrastructure_

 ```sh
 # create queue and bucket using hashicorp/terraform